Bnwokoma/Linux-Enterprise-Portfolio/README.md

 ---

 ### 5. Automating Security with Ansible.
-Ansible was used to **automate user management, system updates, and security policies**.
+Ansible was used to automate user management, system updates, and security policies.
-You can find the remaining playbooks [here] (ansible-playbooks).
+You can find all playbooks [here] (ansible-playbooks).

 #### Ansible Playbooks Implemented